awsdocs/amazon-ec2-user-guide/doc_source/WSL.md

   Ensure that the security group associated with your instance allows incoming SSH traffic from your IP address\.
 The default security group does not allow incoming SSH traffic by default\.
 For more information, see [Authorizing Inbound Traffic for Your Linux Instances](authorizing-access-to-an-instance.md)\.

-## Connecting to Your Linux Instance<a name="AccessingInstancesLinuxSSHClient"></a>
+## Connecting to Your Linux Instance using the Windows Subsystem for Linux<a name="Connect-Linux-WSL"></a>

-Use the following procedure to connect to your Linux instance using an SSH client\.
+Use the following procedure to connect to your Linux instance using the Windows Subsystem for Linux \(WSL\)\.
 If you receive an error while attempting to connect to your instance, see [Troubleshooting Connecting to Your Instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html)\.

 **To connect to your instance using SSH**